Sorry we can’t compare energy deals at the moment, but you can sign up to our switch alerts to know when new deals become available.

 The cheapest electricity tariff won’t necessarily be the same for every household, so there’s no definitive answer to this.
 It will depend on where you live, how much energy you use and the type of meter you have.

-Here’s everything you ever wanted to know about comparing electricity deals.
+Here’s what you need to know about comparing electricity prices.

 We've made switching simpler